firefly-iii/docs/docs/docs/how-to/data-importer/installation/self-managed.md

 ### Data Importer configuration

-In the directory where you just unzipped Firefly III you will find a `.env.example` file.
+In the directory where you just unzipped the data importer you will find a `.env.example` file.
 Rename or copy it to `.env`.

 ```bash
 cp .env.example .env